 End of Year Burnout?
-How to Find Inspiration.
+How to Find Inspiration and Motivation to Work.

 “Operations keeps the lights on, strategy provides a light